"Serena Williams at the US Open 2013" by Boss Tweed is licensed under CC BY 2.0

 OFFICE HOURS in CCE267

 ** For this class, it is required you keep informed of current events in sports.
 Do not simply pay attention to hot takes and rumors, but focus on how these reporters cover games, who they interview, the topics and people about whom they wrote.
-Start by following the following journalists on Twitter: Greg Bishop, Richard Deitsch (and check out his podcast!), Lee Jenkins, Sally Jenkins, Elizabeth Merrill, J.R.
-Moehringer, Jason Reid, Eli Saslow, Ramona Shelburne, Don Van Natta, Kevin Van Valkenburg, Dan Wetzel and Seth Wickersham.
+Start by following the following journalists on Twitter: Jerry Bembree, Greg Bishop, Howard Bryant, Richard Deitsch (and check out his podcast!), Lee Jenkins, Elizabeth Merrill, J.R.
+Moehringer, Caitlin Murray, Jason Reid, Eli Saslow, Ramona Shelburne and Kevin Van Valkenburg.

 There are so many more...
 Feel free to share your favorites, as well!